u2ros/plotboss/README.md

   limit: 8                         #maximum number of concurrent moves
 ```

-After modifying your config.yaml file, start the tool with:
+After modifying your config.yaml file (or leave it as it is for the test run), start the tool with:

 `node plotman.mjs`